By Stephanie Ciccarelli

 While studios adopted the practice over six decades ago of acknowledging who talent are in animated films, there are ways that they can still "keep the magic" as it were by having artists sign agreements that would keep them from announcing their involvement or sharing details about an upcoming feature, at least for a time.
 These agreements are called Non-Disclosure Agreements or NDAs.

 This may mean that in addition to not talking about it in the literal sense, a voice artist also cannot share information online via Facebook, Twitter or any other medium that could breach their contract on a global scale.
-To learn more about this, you can check out an article I wrote for Peter O'Connell's blog about casting and social media.

 To give you full disclosure, Caselotti did enjoy publicity later on as the voice of Snow White when Disney sought to honour its stars and released anniversary versions of the film.
 She also went on to participate in many celebrations over the years and received recognition for her work.